Spanish Imperative Mood: How to Give Spanish Commands With the Right Tone

 Both affirmative and negative usted/ustedes commands use the present subjunctive forms.
 This actually makes them easier to remember than tú commands because there's no switching between moods.

-- Escriba su nombre aquí (Write your name here)
+Don't eat that - Escriba su nombre aquí

-- No coman en clase (Don't eat in class)
+Speak in Spanish - No coman en clase

 Notice how "por favor" softens the command into more of a polite request.
 You'll hear this a lot in customer service situations or when asking strangers for help.